 Moreover, you can combine beautiful background pictures with important elements like buttons or fields.
 Your user will recognize the beautiful design but focus on the important elements.

 But you have to pay attention to that the foreground differs significantly from the background.
 If you use similar colors the foreground gets less attention than if you use dissimilar colors.

 Symmetric elements give the user the feeling everything is ordered.
 He will feel comfortable with the design of your website.
-If the elements are asymmetric he will waste a lot of time trying to find out where the reason of the asymmetric is.
+If the elements are asymmetrical he will waste a lot of time trying to find out where the reason for the asymmetrical feeling comes from.
 Moreover, it feels for the user like something is wrong, missing or out of balance.

 How to use the Law of Symmetry:

 You don’t have to try to design your website completely symmetrical.
 More often than not this is not even possible.
 Also if you did that your website looks might end up looking very boring.

 You have to find a balance between symmetry and asymmetry.
 Just try not to arrange the elements completely random.

 Moreover, you can use background pictures, matching colors or other elements to bring a balance in your website design.